ASU-CSE598-SC4ML/Secure-MeanShift-Clustering/README.md

 ### Module 2

-1. Randomly sample a small set of points
+1. Randomly sample a small set of points as dusts, this step is essential to cut down the polynomial runtime.
+This would iccur error in the final centroids.
+According to paper xxx, this approximation is accurate enough with less than 1% error [[1]](#1).

-2. Calculate the distance between point and dusts
+2. Calculate the distance between point and dusts.
+Both are in the form of secret share.

+## References
+<a id="1">[1]</a>
+Cheon, Jung Hee, Duhyeong Kim, and Jai Hyun Park.
+"Towards a practical cluster analysis over encrypted data."
+International Conference on Selected Areas in Cryptography.
+Springer, Cham, 2019.